 Finding a written guide

 I wanted a book that could guide me in this process.
 Apparently there’s no problem finding a book that’ll teach you Thai, but a book that teaches you Burmese… Well, hell.
 What a search.
 There are almost none to find.
 Dictionaries yes, but a guide to help you from the start, nope.
 Until I came to this one book that looked legit: Burmese for Beginners by Gene Mesher.
 I ordered it online and I’m so glad I have it.
 It really helps me getting to understand and learn the language from zero.
 The audio-CD that accompanies the book is the thing I love the most.
-OK, I could ask my boyfriend every time to say a word so I can here the right pronunciation, but he’s busy too, and the CD works so good together with the book.
+OK, I could ask my friends every time to say a word so I can hear the right pronunciation, but they’re busy too, and the CD works so good together with the book.

 Burmese for Beginners helps you understand, speak and write Burmese in several lessons.
 It teaches you words and sentences that are really good use for a beginner in Myanmar.
 I really love it.
-And I checked with my native Burmese speaker, the book is quite right.
+And I checked with native Burmese speakers, the book is quite right.
 It doesn’t use too informal sentences or anything like that.
 Everything you’ll learn from it, is usable.